6 tips for securing IoT apps from risk | TechAhead

 Securing communication channels

-Ensuring security compliances
+Ensuring network security compliance

 Detecting and managing vulnerabilities

-The proverb “Prevention is better than cure” applies fully to IoT security because the cost of security breaches is very high.
+The proverb “Prevention is better than cure” applies fully to IoT security because the cost of network security breaches is very high.
 And despite all efforts at security, right from the design phase, breaches are inevitable.
-So, it makes sense to be proactive about detecting the vulnerabilities of the IoT system and manage them until a security patch can plug the gap.
+So, it makes sense to be proactive about detecting the vulnerabilities of the IoT system and managing them until a security patch can plug the gap.
 Some of these steps include:

 • Monitoring activity logs and network communications for deviations